Recirculating Infusion Mash System-Lessons Learned

 - Glass see-through lids to monitor inside the MT and HLT.

-- Plumbing designed with stainless full-port valves to transfer fluids anywhere I want within my recirculating infusion mash system.
+- Plumbing designed with stainless full-port ball valves to transfer fluids anywhere I want within my recirculating infusion mash system.

 - Fully automatic temperature control on MT and HLT.